-Photo by Nejron / Shutterstock.com
+Photo by pathdoc / Shutterstock.com

-Here are some of the common, and costly, mistakes that consumers make again and again, according to new car dealers who spoke to MoneyTalksNews:
+Here are some of the common, and costly, mistakes consumers make again and again, according to new car dealers who spoke anonymously to Money Talks News:

 Yes, you can sometimes roll the money you owe from your past car loan into your car lease payments.
-That’s often a costly mistake for many reasons including higher monthly payments on your lease.
+But that’s often a costly mistake for many reasons, including higher monthly payments on your lease.

 What’s your experience leasing a car?
 Share with us in comments below or on our Facebook page.